MrMicrowaveOven/AlgorithmsCurriculum/README.md

 [portfolio]: ./self-presentation/portfolio.md
 [code-intensive]: ./self-presentation/code_intensive.md
 [browser-game]: ./self-presentation/browser_game.md
+[readme]: .self-presentation/example_readmes.md

 ## W10D1
 * Fix any last bugs in your Capstone Project.
 Update URL on Progress Tracker and turn in your project.
   * Make sure you go through the [checklist][capstone-checklist]
   * **As soon as a project becomes so big you can't make visible improvements to it under an hour, stop working on it.**

+SF only:
+* **Turn in your projects by Tuesday 9am**
+  * a/A students are usually excellent about assignments and attendance.
+If your due dates lag or you miss roll call frequently, however, you will not be invited to participate in graduation events.

 NY only:
 * You have the morning off!
 Get to the office between 11:30 and 12-noon.
 (Come in to office between 10:30 and 11am from tomorrow on.)